Ardashir II: Background

 Ardashir was the son of shah Hormizd II (r.
 302–309), who was killed by the Iranian nobility whilst hunting.
-He was succeeded by Adur Narseh, who, after a brief reign which only lasted a few months, was too killed by the nobles, who then proceeded to blind the second, and imprison the third (Hormizd, who later managed to escape to the Roman Empire).
+He was succeeded by Adur Narseh, who, after a brief reign which only lasted a few months, was also killed by the nobles, who then proceeded to blind the second, and imprison the third (Hormizd, who later managed to escape to the Roman Empire).
 Ardashir's infant half-brother Shapur II, who was only slightly older than him, was crowned as king by the nobles so that they could gain greater control of the empire, which they were able to do until Shapur II reached his majority at the age of 16.

 Ardashir, before becoming king of the Sasanian Empire, was vassal king of Adiabene from 344 to 376.
 It is believed that during his tenure he took part in the defense of the Sasanian Empire with Shapur when it was invaded by the Roman Emperor Julian (r.
 361–363).
 Ardashir is the last figure to be recorded as king of Adiabene, which implies that the kingdom was after his tenure transformed into a province (shahr), governed by a non-royal delegate (marzban or shahrab) of the Sasanian shah.
 In 379, Shapur II designated Ardashir as his successor, and made him vow to abdicate when Shapur's son, Shapur III reached adulthood.
 This led to some Armenian writers to wrongly state that Ardashir was Shapur's son.

 Reign

 Armenia had been constantly the source of war between the Roman and Sasanian Empires.
 In 378/9, Shapur II had achieved Iranian hegemony over the country after its regent Manuel Mamikonian submitted to him.
 A force 10,000 of Iranian soldiers led by general Surena were dispatched to Armenia.
 Surena was given the title of marzban (margrave), which indicates that Armenia was now a Sasanian province.
 But this did not work for long.
 During the early reign of Ardashir II, a nobleman named Meruzhan Artsruni deliberately gave Manuel wrong information, informing him that commandant of the Iranian garrison desired to capture him.
 Enraged, Manuel fell upon the ten thousand Iranian soldiers stationed in Armenia and murdered them.

-Ardashir responded by sending an army under Gumand Shapuh to subdue Manuel, but the latter defeated the force and killed Gumand Shapuh.
-Another Iranian force, led by Varaz, was subsequently dispatched to Armenia, but met the same fate as his predecessor.
-A third army was sent into Armenia, led by general Mrkhan.
-Parts of Armenia was captured by the Iranians, but they were soon defeated and massacred by Manuel and his forces.
+Ardashir responded by sending an army into Armenia, but Manuel defeated the invaders and killed their commander, Gumand Shapuh.
+A second Iranian force, led by Varaz, met the same fate as its predecessor.
+A third army, led by general Mrkhan, captured some Armenian territory before it too was massacred by Manuel and his forces.
 This new victory guaranteed Armenia seven years of peace.
 Ardashir was soon deposed or killed by the nobility, due to his continuation of Shapur II's policy of restricting the authority of power-hungry nobles.
 He was succeeded by Shapur III.

 Ardashir II was seemingly a strong-willed character, and is known in some sources by the epithet of nihoukar ("the beneficent").